thoriqpb/Line-Maze-Project/README.md

 ## 🙌 Credits

 Archived in [thoriqpb](https://github.com/thoriqpb).
-Special thanks to mentors and collaborators who supported the development of this line mesh robot project.
+Special thanks to mentors and collaborators who supported the development of this line maze robot project.

 **Team Members:**
 - Thoriq Putra Belligan